NicoJuicy/LearnML/time_series/time_series_stationary.md

 Generally, yes.

-If you have clear trend and seasonality in your time series, then model these components, remove them from observations and train models on the residuals.
+If you have clear trend and seasonality in your time series then model these components, remove them from observations, and train models on the residuals.

-### Non-Stationary Time Series
+## Non-Stationary Time Series

 Observations from a non-stationary time series show seasonal effects, trends, and other structures that depend on the time index.